percona/proxysql-admin-tool-doc/source/configuring.rst

 Automatic Fail-over
 -------------------

-|proxysql| will automatically detect if a node is not available
-or not synced with the cluster.
+*ProxySQL* will automatically detect if a node is not available or not synced with the cluster.

 You can check the status of all available nodes by running: